alanajane/project-gander/README.md

 [Link to app](https://shoal-app.herokuapp.com/)

-Update: this app was deployed using Heroku's free tier which is no longer available
+Update: this app was deployed using Heroku's free tier which is unfortunately no longer available

 ## Technologies Used